 More and more companies are starting to see the value of blogging as a means to build credibility and trust and guide prospects through the buyer journey.
-Companies that blog get more leads.
+Companies that blog get more website traffic and leads.
 Period.

 Why You Need a Blog Manager